How should an Australian tax on sugar-sweetened beverages (SSBs) be designed?

 Public health groups recommend that revenue is designated for obesity prevention

-In a dedicated report, the Grattan Institute called for a tax on SSBs as part of a broader suite of interventions to address obesity in Australia.
-It concluded that taxing SSBs was simple, and could be implemented quickly and incorporated into the existing tax system, thereby minimising administrative costs.4 The Grattan report found that an SSB tax would effectively target products contributing to the obesity problem without capturing products that contain beneficial nutrients; and encourage consumers to switch to close, untaxed substitutes such as water.
+In a dedicated report, the Grattan Institute called for a tax on SSBs as part of a broader suite of interventions to address obesity in Australia.3 It concluded that taxing SSBs was simple, and could be implemented quickly and incorporated into the existing tax system, thereby minimising administrative costs.3 The Grattan report found that an SSB tax would effectively target products contributing to the obesity crisis without capturing products that contain beneficial nutrients; and encourage consumers to switch to untaxed substitutes, such as water.3

-The key design features recommended for a tax on sugar-sweetened beverages (SSBs) in Australia are listed below, with further detail throughout this page.
+The key design features recommended for an SSB tax in Australia are listed below, with further detail throughout this page:3

 - Type of tax – Specific excise tax